tonypags/resume/A-Pagliaro-Resume.md

       * In-House statistics database
       * Automated event readiness checks
    * Design hybrid infrastructure for modern task execution, web forms, data collection, and reporting.
-* Designed RSS-based solution for SaaS services outage notifications for executives.
+* Designed solutions for SaaS services outage notifications for executives.
 * Implementing new dashboard platform for IT admins and management, integrating with team website.
-* Spearheading ServiceNOW knowledge base initiative to add revision history options to UI.
 * Designed database QA solution, collaborated with statistics team.
 * Streamlining test procedures for production scripts.
 * Streamlining user offboarding to reduce manual effort required to discover all resources.